$m^\ast$ of two-dimensional electron gas: a neural canonical transformation study: Model architectures

 \subsection{Normalizing flow for $\Psi_{\boldsymbol{K}}(\boldsymbol{R})$}

-Recall that our goal is not to model a single wavefunction as done in the ground-state calculations, but an exponentially large family of orthonormal many-electron basis states $\Psi_{\boldsymbol{K}}(\boldsymbol{R})$.
+Recall that our goal is not to model a single wavefunction as done in ground-state calculations, but an exponentially large family of orthonormal many-electron basis states $\Psi_{\boldsymbol{K}}(\boldsymbol{R})$.
 As shown in \Eq{eq:flow} of the main text, we achieve this goal by bijectively mapping the original electron coordinates $\boldsymbol{R}$ to the quasiparticle coordinates $\boldsymbol{\zeta}$.

-Algorithm~\ref{alg:flow} implements this transformation using blocks from the FermiNet~\cite{Pfau2020}.
-The one- and two-electron features $\boldsymbol{f}_1$ and $\boldsymbol{f}_2$ are fed into a sequence of $d$ fully connected layers $\texttt{FC}_{h_1}^\ell$ and $\texttt{FC}_{h_2}^\ell$, where $h_1, h_2$ are the one- and two-particle feature size, respectively, and $\ell$ ranges from $1$ to $d$.
-Initially, $\boldsymbol{f}_2$ contains pairwise distance features of the electrons in a periodic box~\cite{Becca2017}, while $\boldsymbol{f}_1$ is set to be zero to guarantee the translation equivariance property.
+Algorithm~\ref{alg:flow} implements this transformation using blocks from the FermiNet~\cite{PhysRevResearch.2.033429}.
+The one- and two-electron features $\boldsymbol{f}_1$ and $\boldsymbol{f}_2$ are fed into a sequence of fully connected layers $\texttt{FC}_{h_1}^\ell$ and $\texttt{FC}_{h_2}^\ell$, where $h_1, h_2$ are the one- and two-particle feature size, respectively, and $\ell$ ranges from $1$ to $d$.
+Initially, $\boldsymbol{f}_2$ contains pairwise distance features of the electrons in a periodic box~\cite{Becca2017, PhysRevResearch.4.023138}, while $\boldsymbol{f}_1$ is set to be zero to guarantee the translation equivariance property.
 Each fully connected layer involved in the algorithm has its own independent parameters, including those at the final stage.
-In our calculations, the network depth is set to be $d=2$ and $h_1=h_2=16$, except for the case $N=57$, where $h_1=h_2=32$.
+Throughout our calculations, the network depth is set to be $d=2$ and $h_1=h_2=16$.
+We note that one can repeat \Alg{alg:flow} several times to compose an iterative-backflow-like transformation~\cite{JML-1-38,PhysRevB.91.115106} in terms of neural networks.

-In principle, one may want to ensure invertibility of the coordinate transformation~\cite{Behrmann2018} to make for a genuine normalizing flow model.
+In principle, one may want to ensure invertibility of the coordinate transformation~\cite{pmlr-v97-behrmann19a} to make for a genuine normalizing flow model.
 To our best knowledge, there lacks such a rigorous guarantee for \Alg{alg:flow} described above.
 Nevertheless, the practical training process still appears stable.
 This is probably because the network we adopt is not very deep.